View from Hotham Valley Railway train hauled by W920 and W903, between Pinjarra and Dwellingup, 7 October 2009.

 Coolgardie Railway Station Museum is housed within the former railway station building on the now closed narrow gauge railway line between Perth and Kalgoorlie.
 The museum has a former Western Australian Government Railways Pmr Class steam locomotive, rolling stock and other artefacts.
 It is open daily except Wednesdays.
 Coolgardie is located approximately 560 km east of Perth.

-Donnybrook Historic Railway Precinct has a museum with railway photographs and historical items within the former Donnybrook Railway station building.
-The museum is open on the third Saturday of each month.
+Donnybrook Visitor Centre is housed within the former Donnybrook Railway station building.
+It includes a museum with railway photographs and historical items.
+The centre is open from Mondays to Saturdays.
 Donnybrook is located approximately 200 km south of Perth.

 Esperance Municipal Museum

 Esperance Municipal Museum is housed within a former railway goods shed.
 Railway exhibits include a former Western Australian Government Railways W Class steam locomotive.
 The museum is open daily.
 Esperance is located approximately 730 km south-east of Perth.

 Hotham Valley Tourist Railway has a collection of over 20 steam and diesel locomotives, as well as heritage rolling stock, mostly from the former Western Australian Government Railways.
 It operates steam-hauled trains between Dwellingup and Isandra on the former Pinjarra to Dwellingup branch line.
 Services operate on Sundays from May to October, with additional services during school holidays.
 Hotham Valley Tourist Railway also operates the Dwellingup Forest Train over 8 km of railway between Dwellingup and Etmilyn.
 These trains are hauled by diesel locomotives, although steam is used on occasions.
 Services operate on Saturdays throughout the year, with additional trains on Sundays and public holidays from November to April.